quanteda/tutorials.quanteda.io/content/statistical-analysis/frequency.markdown

 <img src="/statistical-analysis/frequency_files/figure-html/unnamed-chunk-6-1.png" width="672" />

 Finally, it is possible to compare different groups within one Wordcloud.
-We first create a dummy variable that indicates whether a tweet was posted in English or a different language.
-Afterwards, we compare the most frequent hashtags of English and non-English tweets.
+We must first create a dummy variable that indicates whether a tweet was posted in English or a different language.
+Afterwards, we can compare the most frequent hashtags of English and non-English tweets.

 ```r